VirtualPixel/AfterMod/README.md

 ### Overworld Additions

 - **Coffins:** Use them as beds for a creepy aesthetic.
-- **Graveyards and Tombstones:** Add to the haunting atmosphere of villages.
+- **Graveyards and Tombstones:** Enhance the haunting atmosphere of villages with these new structures.

 ## Installation